farly-sdk/farly_flutter_sdk/README.md

 # farly_flutter_sdk

-The Farly Flutter SDK is a Flutter plugin that allows you to integrate the Farly SDK into your Flutter app.
+Farly SDK for Flutter

-## Getting Started
+## Installation

 See https://pub.dev/packages/farly_flutter_sdk/install

-## Full documentation
+## Usage

-#TODO: Add link to full documentation
+The full documentation is accessible at https://mobsuccess.notion.site/Farly-React-Native-SDK-82afeefd32e2423d93bf8c8e73846e14

+You can also check the example app in the `example` folder.

+## Releasing

+Push a new tag vX.Y.Z to trigger a release on pub.dev

+## License

+MIT